IBM/maximo-labs/MkDocs/apm_8.9/docs/utilities_pump_score_notebook.md

 ## Pre-requisites

-- Ensure you have Access to Asset data files for the Health and Predict Utilities Demo Data
+- Ensure you have access to asset data files for the Health and Predict Utilities Demo Data
 - Ensure you have loaded the hpu_csv_demo data into the Health and Predict Utilities system.
 - Complete the [Load Data into Manage](../../apm_8.7/asset_data_loader) lab for the Utilities data, ensure you have loaded the hpu_csv_demo data into the Health and Predict Utilities system.